CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day04-intro-to-js/README.md

       ```

 ### Non-Primitives Data Type
-**Pass-by-reference**: when you declare a variable and pass it to a function, the object in memory itself is passed, not a copy of the object.
+**Pass-by-value**: when you declare a variable and pass it to a function, the value of the object in memory itself is passed, not a copy of the object, and not the variable itself.
+If the object is mutated within the function, then the variable will continue to refer to that same (mutated) object.